makew0rld/md2gemini/README.md

                         The number of spaces to use for list indenting.
 Put 'tab' to use a tab instead.
   -l LINKS, --links LINKS
-                        Set to 'off' to turn off links, 'paragraph' to have footnotes and the real links at the end of each paragraph, or 'at-end' to have footnotes at the end of the document.
+                        Set to 'off' to turn off links, 'paragraph' to have footnotes at the end of each paragraph, or 'at-end' to have footnotes at the end of the document.
+                        You can also set it to 'copy' to put links that copy the inline link text after each paragraph.
 Not using this flag, or having any other value will result in regular, newline links.
   -p, --plain           Remove special markings from output that text/gemini doesn't support, like
                         the asterisks for bold and italics, and inline HTML -s, --strip-html      Strip all inline and block HTML from Markdown.
 Note that using --plain will